pankibaX/developer-friendly/interview-questions/Microservices-Questions.md

   - Independent build pipelines per service.
   - Containerization (Docker), orchestration (Kubernetes).

-#### **What is DDD and how its applied with microservice ?**
+#### **What is DDD and how its applied with microservices ?**

-- Domain-driven design (DDD) is a key & necessary tool when designing microservices, be it breaking a monolith or implementing a greenfield project
-- Domain-driven design (DDD) requires a good understanding of the domain for which the application is written
+Domain-driven design (DDD) is a key & necessary tool when designing microservices, be it breaking a monolith or implementing a greenfield project.
+Domain-driven design (DDD) requires a good understanding of the domain for which the application is written

-- Steps to apply DDD, as follows -
-  - Identify a ubiquitous language - a common vocabulary that is shared between all stakeholders.
-As a developer, it's important to use terms in your code that a non-technical person can understand.
-What your code is trying to achieve should be a reflection of your company processes.
-  - Enhance Domain model
+- **Domain Analysis**:
+   Collaborate with domain experts to understand the application's functional requirements and identify core business processes.

+- **Define Bounded Contexts**:
+   Divide the domain into smaller, distinct areas, each with its own unique vocabulary and model, called **Bounded Contexts**.

+- **Context Mapping**:
+   Visualize the relationships between Bounded Contexts and how they interact.

+- **Tactical DDD**:
+   Within each Bounded Context, model entities, aggregates, and domain services, applying tactical DDD patterns.

+- **Microservice Design**:
+   Identify microservices by aligning them with Bounded Contexts, ensuring each service is self-contained and loosely coupled.

+- **Layered Architecture**:
+   Organize each microservice into layers (*presentation, application, domain, infrastructure*) to improve maintainability and testability.

+- **Iterative Refinement**:
+   Continuously refine the domain model and microservices based on feedback and evolving business needs.

 #### **How to design scalable microservices ?**